SAEMF/AEUS Research Grant

 GRANT REVIEW PROCESS

 The SAEM Grants Committee, augmented with members from the AEUS is responsible for reviewing grant applications for this award, and will make recommendations to the SAEMF Board of Trustees regarding candidate recipients.
 The committee uses a scoring system to judge and compare applications that considers the qualifications of the applicant and mentor, the research proposal, and the host institution.
 The committee judges applications with the goal of choosing awardees with the highest likelihood of successfully completing an innovative, high-impact point-of-care ultrasound research project.
-An SAEMF/Academy of Emergency Ultrasound (AEUS) Research Grant will be awarded only if the Grants committee, AEUS and SAEMF deems that an applicant worthy of receiving the award can be selected.
+An SAEMF/Academy of Emergency Ultrasound (AEUS) Research Grant will be awarded only if the Grants committee and SAEMF deems that an applicant worthy of receiving the award can be selected.
 The committee will provide feedback to those whose applications meet application instructions and requirements.
 Applicants will be encouraged to re-apply with specific modifications in subsequent years.